decentraland/documentation/content/creator/sdk7/3d-essentials/3d-model-animations.md

 You could also change the `weight` value gradually when starting and stopping an animation to give it a more natural transition and to avoid jumps from the default pose to the first pose in the animation.

 {{< hint warning >}}
-**📔 Note**   The added `weight` value of all animations that are acting on a 3D model's bone can't be more than 1.
+**📔 Note**:  The added `weight` value of all animations that are acting on a 3D model's bone can't be more than 1.
 If more than one animation is affecting the same bones at the same time, they need to have their weight set to values that add to less than 1.
 {{< /hint >}}